-FGS staff have collected and preserved hundreds of fossil specimens over the past century.
+FGS staff have collected and preserved thousands of fossil specimens over the past century.
 Fossils exposed within rocks at or near land surface range from 45 million-year-old "sand dollars" to bones and teeth from the "Ice Age" saber-tooth tiger.
-Our collections include a variety of fossilized shells, shark teeth, and agatized coral (the official state stone of Florida), as well as larger vertebrate fossils, including a Miocene-age dugong (sea cow) skeleton.
-Most of our vertebrate fossil specimens are now on display at other facilities.
-The UF/FGS Collection housed at the Florida Museum of Natural History in Gainesville is composed of about 22,000 specimens - including mammals, reptiles, birds, amphibians, and fish - almost all of which were collected in Florida.
+Our collections include a variety of fossilized shells, shark teeth, and agatized coral (the official state stone of Florida), as well as larger vertebrate fossils, including a Miocene dugong (sea cow) skeleton.
+Most of our vertebrate fossil specimens are curated at the Florida Museum of Natural History in Gainesville.
+The UF/FGS Collection (www.floridamuseum.ufl.edu/vertpaleo/professionals/collections) is composed of about 22,000 specimens - including mammals, reptiles, birds, amphibians, and fish - almost all of which were collected in Florida.
 Under the direction of E.H.
 Sellards, Herman Gunter and S.J.
 Olsen, this FGS collection was the primary source of fossil vertebrate descriptions from Florida until the early 1960s.
-In Tallahassee, visitors at the Museum of Florida History can view "Herman," a mastodon skeleton recovered by FGS staff in 1930 from the depths of Wakulla Springs.
+At the Museum of Florida History in Tallahassee, visitors can view "Herman", a mastodon skeleton recovered by FGS staff in 1930 from the depths of Wakulla Springs.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.